abkfenris/xarray_fmrc/README.md

 The various views are explained in more detail below, but each has a method on the `.fmrc` accessor that returns a dataset.

 - `dt.fmrc.model_run(dt: str | datetime.datetime | pd.Timestamp) -> xr.Dataset`

+_everything below are just ideas at this point_

 - `dt.fmrc.constant_forecast(dt: str | datetime.datetime | pd.Timestamp) -> xr.Dataset`
 - `dt.fmrc.constant_offset(offset: str | datetime.timedelta | pd.TimeOffset?) -> xr.Dataset`
 - `dt.fmrc.best() -> xr.Dataset`